Pol Pot: Collectivisation and the conquest of Phnom Penh: 1973–1975

 By 1974, Lon Nol's government had lost a great deal of support, both domestically and internationally.
 In 1975, the troops defending Phnom Penh began discussing surrender, eventually doing so and allowing the Khmer Rouge to enter the city on 17 April.
 There, Khmer Rouge soldiers executed between 700 and 800 senior government, military, and police figures.
 Other senior figures escaped; Lon Nol fled into exile in the US.
-He left Saukham Khoy as acting president, although he too fled aboard a departing US Navy ship just twelve days later.
+He left Saukham Khoy as acting president, although he too fled aboard a departing U.S. Navy ship just twelve days later.
 Within the city, Khmer Rouge militia under the control of different Zone commanders clashed with one another, partly as a result of turf wars and partly due to the difficulty of establishing who was a group member and who was not.

 The Khmer Rouge had long viewed Phnom Penh's population with mistrust, particularly as the city's numbers had been swelled by peasant refugees who had fled the Khmer Rouge's advance and were considered to be traitors.
-Shortly after taking the city, the Khmer Rouge announced that its inhabitants had to evacuate to escape a forthcoming US bombing raid; the group falsely claimed that the population would be allowed to return after three days.
+Shortly after taking the city, the Khmer Rouge announced that its inhabitants had to evacuate to escape a forthcoming U.S. bombing raid; the group falsely claimed that the population would be allowed to return after three days.
 This evacuation entailed moving over 2.5 million people out of the city with very little preparation; between 15,000 and 20,000 of these were removed from the city's hospitals and forced to march.
 Checkpoints were erected along the roads out of the city where Khmer Rouge cadres searched marchers and removed many of their belongings.
 The march took place in the hottest month of the year and an estimated 20,000 people died along the route.
 For the Khmer Rouge, emptying Phnom Penh was considered as demolishing not just capitalism in Cambodia, but also Sihanouk's power base and the spy network of the U.S. Central Intelligence Agency (CIA).
 This dismantling facilitated Khmer Rouge dominance over the country and enabled driving the urban population toward agricultural production.